kynosarges/tektosyne/README.md

 ### System Requirements

 The Tektosyne library itself requires only the Java SE 8 Compact 1 profile.

 The included GUI demo application requires Oracle JRE 8 Update 66 with JavaFX 8 or later, or an equivalent Java runtime environment.
 Windows users should consult Oracle Java on Windows to avoid Oracle’s unfortunate default Windows JRE.
 Please see the following for more information:

-* The ReadMe file contains usage information, the copyright notice, and a feature comparison with the original .NET edition.
-* The WhatsNew file contains the annotated version history of the project, including links to weblog posts with further details on each release.

 ## License